 - Industry competition: cost of operations and timelines for drug research and development is growing, resulting in potential reduced competiveness

 - Planning for the unknown: R&D requires facilities that support unknown and multiple products and projects

 - Changing and increasing regulatory requirements: increased need for work involving biological organisms (including GMOs) and requirements for animal welfare is a key driver in in-vivo research facilities

-Amid these challenges, the main driver for research and development is to ensure creativity and flexibility in order to deliver to targets of new drug candidates, thus raising the question: How can these drivers materialise into new concepts for e.g. in-vivo research facilities for the future?
+Amid these challenges, the main driver for research and development is to ensure creativity and flexibility in order to deliver to targets of new drug candidates, thus raising the question: How can these drivers materialize into new concepts for e.g. in-vivo research facilities for the future?

-Operational excellence and maximum utilisation in R&D
+Operational excellence and maximum utilization in R&D

 In order to decrease operational costs, let’s start with the concept of main functional area focus (i.e. laboratories and vivarium spaces) based on a just-in-time logistic strategy.
 This approach ultimately results in zero storage space and a central site storage with daily supplies.
 In addition, small rodent vivarium facilities involve comprehensive logistics around cage washing, changing processes, feed and bedding, all of which are less fit for a central storage principle.
 This leaves room for integration of automated solutions and use of robotics.